deislabs/mystikos/doc/sign-package.md

 Setting | Description
 -|-
-Debug | Enable debugging within the SGX enclave, turn off for release builds KernelMemSize | The amount of memory for the Mystikos kernel, in this case 4 MB StackMemSize | Stack size for kernel
+Debug | Enable debugging within the SGX enclave, turn off for release builds StackMemSize | Stack size for kernel
 NumUserThreads | Number of threads allowed within the enclave.
 If more threads are created than this number thread creation will fail
 ProductID | The product ID of your application.
 This is an integer value